JanLahmann/Qoffee-Maker/README.md

 # Qoffee-Maker

+### User Instructions

+Find user instructions on the project github pages: http://qoffee-maker.org

-Installation on RasQberry (draft; will be improved):
+### Installation on RasQberry (draft; will be improved):
 1. setup RasQberry with Qiskit 0.31, "Bloch Autostart" (for VNC and screen config) and "Config & Demos" (for Jupyter environment)
 1. git clone https://github.com/JanLahmann/Qoffee-Maker
 2. connect via vnc:2 to the raspberry; or remote connection to jupyter server